 4. Mineral Turpentine for Stubborn Stains

-• Drying The Liquid: Once the stain is gone, grab a dry cloth to soak up any leftover moisture.
+- Drying The Liquid: Once the stain is gone, grab a dry cloth to soak up any leftover moisture.
 Don’t forget to open a window, because turpentine smells pretty strong.
+This method is especially useful when figuring out how to clean wool carpets from difficult stains.

 5. Wool Detergent and Vinegar for Water-Based Stains